Fula language: Pronouns

-Short // vowel sounds can also be realized as [].
-Long vowel sounds can occur as //.

 Writing systems

+Five different scripts have been or are used to write Fula.
+It was historically written in a form the Arabic alphabet known as Ajami, and although not standardized, it is still used by some today.
+During the colonial period and after independence, the Latin script began to be used to write Fula, leading to a efforts facilitated by UNESCO to standardize transcription.
+This process also addressed other African languages, incorporating use of modified letters to represent sounds particular to these languages, and it has been the basis for Latin-based Fula orthographies since the mid-1960s.

-There were unsuccessful efforts in the 1950s and 1960s to create a unique script to write Fulfulde.
+There were two unsuccessful efforts in the 1950s and 1960s to create a unique script to write Fulfulde, namely Fula Dita and Fula Ba.
+In 1989, the Adlam script was created specifically for Fula.

 Adlam script

 In the late 1980s and early 1990s, two teenage brothers, Ibrahima and Abdoulaye Barry from the Nzérékoré Region of Guinea, created the Adlam script, which accurately represents all the sounds of Fulani.
 The script is written from right to left and includes 28 letters with 5 vowels and 23 consonants.

 Arabic script

-Fula has also been written in the Arabic script or Ajami since before European colonization by many scholars and learned people including Usman dan Fodio and the early emirs of the northern Nigeria emirates.
+Fula has also been written in the Arabic script or the Ajami script since before European colonization by many scholars and learned people including Usman dan Fodio and the early emirs of the northern Nigeria emirates.
 This continues to a certain degree and notably in some areas like Guinea and Cameroon.